 Simon Fraser University students building a community of life-saving advocates

-What started as a way to make friends at Simon Fraser University (SFU) has turned into a five-year mission to save lives for Jeannine Ho.
-Now a Master of Public Health student, Jeannine has helped lead the Blood for Life club—an initiative promoting blood and plasma donation, as well as registrations for our national registries for stem cells and organs and tissues.
+What started as a way to make friends in her first year at Simon Fraser University (SFU) has turned into over a five-year mission to save lives for Jeannine Ho.
+Now a Master of Public Health Student, Jeannine has helped lead the Blood, Organ, and Stem Cell club—an initiative promoting blood and plasma donation, as well as registrations for our national registries for stem cells and organs and tissues.
 Their efforts are helping to create a lasting culture of giving on campus.

 Jeannine’s commitment to blood donation became deeply personal in her second year as a volunteer when her mother was diagnosed with stage 3 cervical cancer.

 "I remember how much blood she needed during chemotherapy.
-She passed away 10 months later, but I now donate and recruit others in her honour.
+She passed away 10 months later.
+I knew I couldn’t replenish that amount in my lifetime, but I now donate and recruit others in her honour.
 She told me to always leave more than I take in this world, and volunteering with Canadian Blood Services allows me to do just that." – Jeannine Ho.

 Building a Community of Advocates

-According to Jeannine, there is a unique thrill and deep sense of satisfaction when she can sign up a new donor or volunteer.
+According to Jeannine, there is a unique thrill and deep sense of satisfaction when she can sign up a new donor or witness volunteers become confident leaders.

 Beyond donation efforts, the club fosters a sense of belonging.
 Through social events, cultural celebrations, and even an ethnic potluck, the club encourages students to connect outside of academics and volunteering.